Cognitive Processing Therapy

 What lifestyle adjustments should I make during CPT?

-To enhance treatment outcomes, it is recommended to maintain a regular routine, engage in moderate exercise, and pay attention to healthy eating.
+To enhance treatment efficacy, it is recommended to maintain a regular routine, engage in moderate exercise, and pay attention to healthy eating.
 Reducing caffeine and alcohol intake can also help stabilize emotions.
 Additionally, patients should try to minimize stress to better cope with emotional challenges during therapy.

 What are the side effects of CPT?